Deep Learning Enabled Semantic Communication Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{B}ASED Shannon and Weaver~\cite{weaver1953recent}, communication could be categorized into three levels: i) transmission of symbols; ii) semantic exchange of transmitted symbols; iii) effects of semantic information exchange .
-The first level of communication mainly concerns the successful transmission of symbols from the transmitter to the receiver, where the transmission accuracy is mainly measured at the level of bits or symbols.
-The second level of communication deals with the semantic information sent from transmitter and the meaning interpreted at the receiver, named as semantic communication.
-While the third level deals with effects of communication that turns into the ability of receiver to perform certain tasks in the way desired by the transmitter.
+\IEEEPARstart{B}ASED on Shannon and Weaver~\cite{weaver1953recent}, communication could be categorized into three levels: i) transmission of symbols; ii) semantic exchange of transmitted symbols; iii) effects of semantic information exchange.
+The first level of communication mainly concerns about the successful transmission of symbols from the transmitter to the receiver, where the transmission accuracy is mainly measured at the level of bits or symbols.
+The second level of communication deals with the semantic information sent from the transmitter and the meaning interpreted at the receiver, named as semantic communication.
+The third level deals with the effects of communication that turn into the ability of the receiver to perform certain tasks in the way desired by the transmitter.

-In the past decades, communications primarily focus on how to accurately and effectively transmit symbols (measured by bits) from the transmitter to the receiver, which is also the engineering problem defined by Shannon's theory.
+In the past decades, communications primarily focus on how to accurately and effectively transmit symbols (measured by bits) from the transmitter to the receiver.
 In such systems, bit-error rate (BER) or symbol-error rate (SER) is usually taken as the performance metrics \cite{wireless1}.
-With the development of cellular communication systems spanning from the first generation (1G) to the fifth generation (5G), the achieved transmission rate has been improved tens of thousands times than before and the system capacity is gradually approaching to the Shannon limit.
-Recently, various new applications, i.e., Internet-of-Things (IoT) and machine-to-machine (M2M) networks, appear to require more intelligent communications between different parties, i.e., human to machine~(H2M) and M2M \cite{atzori2010internet}\cite{boswarthick2012m2m}.
-For such applications, the incurred interaction depends on diverse prior information, such as background knowledge and inference language model, which decides how to interpret the received information.
+With the development from the first generation (1G) to the fifth generation (5G), the achieved transmission rate has been improved tens of thousands of times and the system capacity is gradually approaching to the Shannon limit.
+Recently, various new applications appear, such as autonomous transportation, consumer robotics, environmental monitoring, and tele-health \cite{atzori2010internet, jameel2019internet}.
+The interconnection of these applications will generate a staggering amount of data in the order of zetta-bytes.
+Besides, these applications need to support massive connectivity over limited spectrum resources but require lower latency, which poses critical challenges to traditional source-channel coding.
+Semantic communications can process data in the semantic domain by extracting the meanings of data and filtering out the useless, irrelevant, and unessential information, which further compresses data while reserving the meanings.
+Moreover, semantic communication is expected to be robust to terrible channel environments, i.e., low signal-to-noise ratio (SNR) region, which fits well the applications requiring high reliability.
 These factors motivate us to develop intelligent communication systems by considering the semantic meaning behind digital bits to enhance the accuracy and efficiency of communications.